GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 # Duplicating a blog post

+GraphQL can be considered the Swiss Army Knife for dealing with data in a WordPress site, as it allows to retrieve, manipulate and store again any piece of data, in any desired way.

+An example is the ability to duplicate a blog post.
+Let's explore how to do this.

+## Retrieving the post data

-This GraphQL query retrieves the fundamental data for a post.
+This GraphQL query retrieves the fundamental data for a post:

 ```graphql
 query GetPost($id: ID!) {